 What Are Osteochondral Lesions?

-Osteochondral lesions, sometimes called osteochondritis dessicans or osteochondral fractures, are injuries to the talus (the bottom bone of the ankle joint) that involve both the bone and the overlying cartilage.
-These injuries may include softening of the cartilage layers, cyst-like lesions within the bone below the cartilage, or fracture of the cartilage and bone layers.
+Osteochondral lesions are injuries to the talus (the bottom bone of the ankle joint) that involve both the bone and the overlying cartilage.
+These injuries may also be called osteochondritis dessicans or osteochondral fractures.
+The injuries may include softening of the cartilage layers, cyst-like lesions within the bone below the cartilage, or fracture of the cartilage and bone layers.
 Throughout this article, these injuries will be referred to as osteochondral lesions of the talus (OLT).

 OLTs usually occur after an injury to the ankle, either a single traumatic injury or as a result of repeated trauma.
-Common symptoms include prolonged pain, swelling, catching and/or instability of the ankle joint.
+Common symptoms include prolonged pain, swelling, catching, and/or instability of the ankle joint.
 Symptoms can be vague.
 After an injury such as an ankle sprain, the initial pain and swelling should decrease with appropriate attention (rest, elevation).
-Persistent pain despite appropriate treatment after several months may raise concern for an OLT.
+Persistent pain after several months despite appropriate treatment may be a sign you have developed an OLT.

-Pain may be felt primarily at the lateral (outside) or medial (inside) point of the ankle joint.
+You may feel pain primarily at the lateral (outside) or medial (inside) point of the ankle joint.
 Severe locking or catching symptoms, where the ankle freezes up and will not bend, may indicate that there is a large osteochondral lesion or even a loose piece of cartilage or free bone within the joint.

-The majority of OLTs, as many as 85 percent, occur after a traumatic injury to the ankle joint.
+The majority of OLTs, as many as 85%, occur after a traumatic injury to the ankle joint.
 Ankle sprains are a common cause of OLTs.
-With this type of injury, a section of the talus surface may impact another part of the ankle joint (tibia or fibula).
-As this happens, an impaction, crushing or shearing injury to the talus may occur.
+With this type of injury, a section of the talus surface may impact another part of the ankle joint (tibia or fibula) and injure the talus.
 Some patients, however, have no history of an injury to their ankle.
+It is believed that some medial (toward the inside of the ankle) OLTs may occur during development.

-OLTs are diagnosed with a combination of clinical and special studies.
-Your orthopaedic foot and ankle surgeon may have a suspicion that you have this type of injury from the history you provide.
-Physical examination can further increase the suspicion for this type of injury.
+Foot and ankle orthopaedic surgeons diagnose OLTs with a combination of clinical and special studies.
+Your surgeon may have a suspicion that you have this type of injury from the history you provide and their physical examination.
 Imaging is necessary to confirm the diagnosis.
-Occasionally, regular X-rays can show an OLT but frequently additional imaging is needed.
-This additional imaging may be a CT scan or an MRI.
+Occasionally, regular X-rays can show an OLT but frequently additional imaging is needed, such as a CT scan or an MRI.

-Once the diagnosis has been confirmed, treatment may be surgical or non-surgical, depending on the nature of the OLT, presence of other injuries and patient characteristics.
+Once the diagnosis has been confirmed, treatment may be surgical or non-surgical, depending on the nature of the OLT, presence of other injuries, and patient-specific factors.

 Non-surgical treatment is appropriate for certain lesions and usually involves immobilization and restricted weightbearing.
 This may be followed with gradual progression of weightbearing and physical therapy.
 The goal of non-surgical treatment is to allow the injured cartilage and bone to heal.
-Patients may have an OLT that is present and doesn’t cause pain or limitations or a lesion that becomes painful but improves.
+Patients may have an OLT that doesn't cause pain or limitations or a lesion that becomes painful but improves.
 In these cases, no additional treatment is necessary.
-It was once believed that all OLTs progress and worsen with time.
-This has been shown to no longer be true.
+It was once thought that all OLTs progress and worsen with time, but this is no longer believed to be true.

-Other lesions may be more appropriately treated with surgery.
-The goals of surgery are to restore the normal shape and gliding surface of the talus in order to re-establish normal mechanics and joint forces.
-The hope is to minimize symptoms and limit the risk of developing arthritis.
+Some lesions may be more appropriately treated with surgery.
+The goals of surgery are to restore the normal shape and gliding surface of the talus in order to decrease pain, catching, and swelling, with the longer-term goal of limiting the risk of developing arthritis.

-Depending on the characteristics and location of the OLT, surgery may done arthroscopically or by opening the skin.
+Depending on the characteristics and location of the OLT, surgery may done arthroscopically or through a larger incision.
 Arthroscopy uses a camera and small instruments to view and work within the joint through small incisions.
 It may not be possible to properly treat certain lesions arthroscopically due to the size or location of the lesion.
-Treatments may include debridement (removing injured cartilage and bone), fixation of the injured fragment, microfracture or drilling of the lesion, bone grafting the bone cyst below the cartilage, and/or transfer or grafting of bone and cartilage.
+Treatments may include removing injured cartilage and bone, fixing the injured fragment in place with pins or screws, microfracture or drilling of the lesion (to create channels for blood and bone marrow to help heal), bone grafting the bone cyst below the cartilage, and/or transfer or grafting of bone and cartilage.
 You and your foot and ankle orthopaedic surgeon can discuss these treatment options and decide which one is best.
 Often, there may be several treatment options.

-If a patient has any underlying conditions that may predispose to an OLT such as ankle instability, ankle impingement, a high arched (cavovarus) foot, or tight calf muscles, it may be necessary to correct these problems at the time of surgery as well.
+If you have any underlying conditions that may predispose to an OLT such as ankle instability, ankle impingement, a high arched (cavovarus) foot, or tight calf muscles, it may be necessary to correct these problems at the time of surgery as well.

 Recovery after OLT treatment varies depending upon the nature of the lesion and the treatment.
 Most treatments require a period of immobilization and restricted weightbearing that can range from several weeks to several months.
 More involved procedures that include bone grafting or cartilage transfer may require a longer period of recovery.